SaCu2001/ROSAT-data-filtering/README.md

 ![image](https://github.com/SaCu2001/ROSAT-data-filtering/assets/148392974/09e815fd-764f-4f88-9d77-4de0919c713d)

-This is the list of potential XDIN candidates for further study.
 Finally, check that the 3 known XDINS within the SDSS all-sky survey are remaining in the generated list of 56 objects by comparing their RA and DEC with that of the Magnificent 7 known XDINS:

 ![image](https://github.com/SaCu2001/ROSAT-data-filters/assets/148392974/54ed6570-0f38-4c99-bdb8-fe2ba7b589cf)

+4) Removing saturated images

+In this list of 56 objects there are several images which appear saturated on the SDSS image viewer.
+These objects need to be removed as they are not viable candidates

+4.1) Getting magnitude columns for each object

+Perform a crossmatch

 If you run into any issues, have any queries, or spot any mistakes, I am contactable on sac48@sussex.ac.uk.